 Tak Sung-hyun is the General Manager of Responsible Betting, Korea Racing Authority (KRA).
 He has been taking various positions including racing and business strategy since he joined in 1993.

-James Porteous is the Due Diligence & Research Manager at The Hong Kong Jockey Club.
+James Porteous is the Senior Due Diligence & Research Manager at The Hong Kong Jockey Club.
 His team conducts researches into global illegal betting markets, their links to transnational organised crime and their negative impacts on society.
 Prior to joining the HKJC he was a journalist with the Herald in Glasgow, Scotland and the South China Morning Post in Hong Kong.